csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

 Because of the current reporting bug, `<image>` in `<svg>` is likely to go from being (inadvertently) one of the fastest LCP types, to one of the slowest.
-In the unlikely event that you are using `<image>` in `<svg>`, it’s probably something that you want to check on sooner rather than later—your scores are likely to change.
+In the unlikely event that you are using `<image>` in `<svg>`, it’s probably something that you want to check on sooner rather than later — your scores are likely to change.

 The bug pertains only to reported LCP candidate, and does not impact how the